-The text link counter counts the internal text links in your posts.
-It consists of two counters: The first counter counts the number of links in your post and the second counter counts the number of links to your post.
+The text link counter counts the internal text links concerning your posts.
+It consists of two different counters.
+The first counter counts the number of links in your post and the second counter counts the number of links to your post.
 This might sound like a simple feature, but it’s actually very useful and actionable when used right.
 These counters can help you improve the structure of your site and help users and Google navigate your pages.

 Where do I find the text link counter?

 You can find the Yoast SEO text link counter in your post overview.
 In this overview, you’ll see the two Yoast bullets telling you how this post scores in terms of SEO and readability.
 Next to these two bullets, you can find two additional columns.
-The first column shows the first counter – internal links in your post – and the second one shows the second counter – internal links to your post:
+The first column shows the number of internal links in your post – and the second one shows the number of internal links to your post:

 What can I do with it?

-The other counter – the first column – counts the number of text links to other posts and pages on your website.
+The counter in the first column counts the number of text links from this post to other posts and pages on your site.
 You’ll want your post to link to other posts and pages with similar content, as it helps your readers figure out what other posts or pages might be interesting for them to read.
 If you link to similar content, the time people spend on your website will go up.

-To find blog posts with few links to other posts, order the posts by the number of links by clicking on the icon.
-The posts with the fewest links will appear on top of your list.
+To easily find your posts with few links to other posts, you can order the posts by the number of links by clicking on the icon.
+The posts with the fewest links will appear at the top of your list.
 Simply click the post you want to work on and start adding relevant links to work on your site structure.
 Adding the right links is incredibly easy with our internal linking tool.
-In our internal linking tool, we’ll suggest which post to link to based on similar content.
-You can add the suggestions, and you’re ready to go to the next blog post with few links.
+This tool suggests which post to link to based on similar content on your site.
+You can add the suggestions, save your post and you’re ready to go to the next blog post in your list.

 Improve those cornerstone articles

 An excellent way to use the text link counter is to use it for the cornerstone content articles.
 These are your most important articles and you want to show this to your user and Google.
 You’ll need to have your other posts linking to these particular relevant posts.

 To check whether you’re linking sufficiently to these cornerstones, you should select your cornerstone articles in your post overview.
-You can indicate which posts are your cornerstones in the Yoast SEO meta box (just beneath the snippet preview).
+You can indicate which posts are your cornerstones in the Yoast SEO meta box (just beneath your SEO analysis).
 If one of your cornerstones doesn’t have more than a few links, you’ll have work to do!
-Our internal linking tool will help you to figure out which articles to start linking to.
+Our internal linking tool will help you figure out which articles to start linking to.

 The text link counter is a beneficial tool to improve your site’s structure actively.
-It’ll show you which posts need linking from and to other content on your site.
-If you combine this text link counter with our internal linking tool and the cornerstone content check, you’ll be able to easily link to related posts and bring your site’s structure to the next level.
-That will instantly increase the time people spend on your page and eventually will result in higher rankings in Google.
+It shows you which posts need linking from and to other content on your site.
+If you combine this text link counter with our internal linking tool, you’ll be able to easily link to related posts and bring your site’s structure to the next level.
+That will instantly increase the time people spend on your page and eventually result in higher rankings in Google.

 Read more: Site structure: the ultimate guide »